i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 conda clean --all -y
 ```

-Karabo releases older than `v0.15.0` are deprecated and therefore we don't guarantee a successful installation.
+Karabo versions older than `v0.15.0` are deprecated and therefore installation will most likely fail.
+In addition, we do not support versions of Karabo older than latest-patch when dependency resolving or online resources are outdated.
+Therefore, we strongly recommend using the latest version of Karabo.
+If an older version of Karabo is required, we strongly recommend using a [container](container.md), as the environment is fixed in a container.
+However, outdated online resources may still occur.

-## Update to the current Karabo version
+## Update to latest Karabo version
 A Karabo installation can be updated the following way:
 ```
 conda update -y -c nvidia/label/cuda-11.7.0 -c i4ds -c conda-forge karabo-pipeline